lwkchan/CV/README.md

 ## Skills

 #### Learner
 It's never about the end goal of mastering something.
-Rather, I am energised by the process of learning new skills and subjects - hence the varying university degrees of Classics and Philosophy.
+Rather, I am energised by the process of learning new skills and subjects I enjoy challenging myself with new topics and new ways of learning - hence the varying university degrees of Classics and Philosophy.

 #### Problem-solver
-I have enjoyed working with logic for as long as I can remember.
+I have enjoyed analysing logical systems for as long as I can remember.
+I was drawn to Classics as an undergraduate for the way the Latin language works; how its words and grammar fit together to generate meaning.
 While studying Philosophy, I fell in love with Logic, the language at the base of all languages.
 I was fascinated with how its basic properties combined to create greater meaning.

 #### Communication
-PR and Philosophy have developed a habit for clear communication.
+PR and Philosophy have developed my personal habit for clear communication.
 I enjoy the challenge of breaking down complex ideas into simple concepts and the process of teaching others.
-I [blog](https://medium.com/@lwkchan) as well.

 #### Stakeholder Management
 As a PR executive, I worked with clients daily to ensure campaigns were delivered to their high standards.
-I collaborated with clients on PR campaigns and managed their expectations on what we could deliver.
+I collaborated with clients on campaigns and managed their expectations on what we could deliver.

 ## Work Experience

 **Marlin PR, London** (May 2017 - Dec 2017)
 *Account Executive*
-- Worked on multiple corporate and business accounts, including Sony Professional (audiovisual solutions), Slack (cloud-based collaboration tool), Alteryx (data analytics) and RhythmOne (programmatic advertising)
+- Worked on multiple corporate and business accounts, including *Sony Professional* (audiovisual solutions), *Slack* (cloud-based collaboration tool), *Alteryx* (data analytics) and *RhythmOne* (programmatic advertising)

 **Racepoint Global, London** (Sep 2016 - Apr 2017)
 *Junior Account Executive*
-- Worked on a variety of business and consumer accounts, including Huawei Consumer Business Group (mobile handsets), Coalfire Systems (cyber security compliance), Conviva (OTT streaming intelligence) and Newforma (project management software)
+- Worked on a variety of business and consumer accounts, including *Huawei Consumer Business Group* (mobile handsets), *Coalfire Systems* (cyber security compliance), *Conviva* (OTT streaming intelligence) and *Newforma* (project management software)

 ## Education